This post may contain affiliate links. Please read my Disclosure for more info.

 Dates are a great way to add natural sweetness to smoothies.
-High in fibre, dates also contain a variety of protective antioxidants and polyphenols, similar those in green tea.
-Dates have a low glycemic impact (GI), so they’re beneficial for anyone with type-2 diabetes, and their high magnesium content can also help to reduce blood pressure.
+High in fibre, dates also contain a variety of protective antioxidants and polyphenols, similar to those in green tea.
+Dates have a low glycemic impact (GI), so they’re beneficial for anyone with type-2 diabetes.
+On top of that, their high magnesium content can also help to reduce blood pressure.

 One date contains over two milligrams of choline, a B vitamin which is a component of acetylcholine, a neurotransmitter linked to improved memory.
 Dates are also an excellent source of potassium beneficial for reducing the risk of osteoporosis in post-menopausal women.